Companies looking to speed up their innovation process should definitely consider cloud-native application development.

-- They are resilient: A well-designed cloud-native application is observable and takes advantage of cloud dynamics to quickly recover from failure.
+- Resilient: A well-designed cloud-native application is observable and take advantage of cloud dynamics to quickly recover from failure.

-- They are agile: Thanks to service-based architecture, you can deploy cloud native apps quickly, through short iterations.
+- Agile: Thanks to service-based architecture, you can deploy cloud native apps quickly, through short iterations.
 They are a must for agile development!